AMINEXD33/binary_trees/README.md

   * [0-binary_tree_node.c](./0-binary_tree_node.c): C function that creates a binary tree node with a given parent and value.
   * Returns a pointer to the new node, or `NULL` on failure.

+* **1. Insert left**
+  * [1-binary_tree_insert](./1-binary_tree_insert): C function that inserts a node as the left-child of another.
+  * Returns a pointer to the new node, or `NULL` on failure.
+  * If the given `parent` already contains a left node, the new node takes its place and the old left-child becomes the left-child of the new node.